hswick/exw3/README.md

 ## Listening for Events

 Elixir doesn't have event listeners like say JS.
 However, we can simulate that behavior with message passing.
-The way ExW3 handles event filters, is that it starts a background process that will call eth_getFilterChanges every cycle.
-Whenever a change is detected it will send a message to the listener.
+The way ExW3 handles event filters is with a background process that calls eth_getFilterChanges every cycle.
+Whenever a change is detected it will send a message to whichever process is listening.

 ```elixir
 # Start the background listener